What is Debit Note?

 - Header: Mention that the document is a debit note.

 - Serial Number: Provide a different and unique serial number for each debit note.
 Also ensure the debit note is only in 16 characters and not more.
-The serial number can contain alphabets, numerical and special characters like dash, hyphen etc.
+The serial number can contain alphabets, numerical and special characters like dash, a hyphen, etc.

 - Date: The date when the debit note is issued.